Isotropy statistics of CMB hot and cold spots: Some other considerations

 \section{Some other considerations}

-The analysis presented in this paper deals with sets of hot spots and cold spots, which are considered separately.
-Also their magnitudes relative to the mean CMB temperature are taken into account, in the form of `non-unit masses' (section \ref{estim}).
-However, one may be curious to consider: \begin{enumerate} \item[(a)] The use of unit masses for the hot spots and cold spots, \item[(b)] The composite set of hot and cold spots taken together. \end{enumerate} We attempt at shedding light on the consequences of these choices by analysing both types of spots with a single orientation matrix.
-We perform the analysis for two cases, i.e, with unit and non-unit masses.
+In our work we have considered separate sets of hot spots and cold spots.
+Further we have taken into account the peak values of spots relative to the mean CMB temperature, in the form of non-unit mass weights.
+In Section \ref{toy}, we have demonstrated for two toy maps how the use of unit mass weights is insufficient to accurately recover any signal of non-uniformity of spots.
+However, for pure and observed CMB maps, one may be curious to consider: \begin{enumerate} \item[(a)] The use of unit masses for the hot and cold spots, \item[(b)] The composite set of hot and cold spots taken together. \end{enumerate} We attempt at shedding light on the consequences of these choices by analysing both types of spots together, using a single orientation matrix, for two cases, i.e, with unit and non-unit masses.
+Here, the superscript $^{(h+c)}$ denotes the composite set including both hot and cold spots.

-When both hot and cold spots are taken together, we expect a more uniform (isotropic) placement of the spots from pure CMB realisations, compared to the case when those were considered separately.
-Also with the choice of non-unit masses as opposed to unit masses, we are introducing the randomness which is attributable to the peak values of spots in the system.
-This in addition to the randomness that comes from the eigenvectors for this case when more spots (both hot and cold ones) on the CMB sphere are taken into consideration.
+When both kinds of spots are taken together, we expect a more uniform (isotropic) placement of the spots from pure CMB realisations, compared to the case when they are considered separately.
+Thus we expect low strength of non-uniformity ($\zeta^{(h+c)}$) for most of the pure CMB maps.

-This may be reflected in a low $\zeta^{(h+c)}$ for most of the pure CMB realisations.
 A low $\zeta^{(h+c)}$ corresponds to very closely spaced eigenvalues, so that there are almost no preferred directions for any non-uniform placements of the spots.
-Here, the superscript $^{(h+c)}$ denotes the evaluation of the parameter for a composite set including both hot and cold spots.
-We can consider the following unified orientation matrix for both hot and cold spots taken together,

-The analysis when done with both unit ($m_i^{(h)}, m_i^{(c)}=1$) and non-unit masses elucidates the advantage of considering non-unit masses to corroborate the expected isotropy of eigenvalues.
-We show the probability distributions of the shape and strength parameters for simulated pure CMB maps obtained using Planck 2018 best fit of the $\Lambda CDM$ concordance model, in figure \ref{iso_mass} and those for the three eigenvalues ($\lambda_1\leq\lambda_2\leq\lambda_3$) in figure \ref{iso_mass2}.
+We know that with the choice of non-unit masses as opposed to unit masses, we are introducing the randomness which is attributable to the peak values of spots in the system.
+This is in addition to the randomness associated with the eigenvector directions.
+Hence performing a comparative study of unit ($m_i^{(h)}, m_i^{(c)}=1$) and non-unit masses will help elucidate the advantage of considering non-unit masses to corroborate the expected isotropy of eigenvalues.
+We show the probability distributions of the shape and strength parameters for simulated pure CMB maps in Figure \ref{iso_mass} and those for the three eigenvalues ($\lambda_1^{(h+c)}\leq\lambda_2^{(h+c)}\leq\lambda_3^{(h+c)}$) in Figure \ref{iso_mass2}.
+We use the colour magenta for the case of unit-mass weights and cyan for the case of non-unit mass weights.